reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 ---
 title: Optimize Your Dev Loop with Spring Boot Dev Tools
 categories: [java]
-date: 2020-08-05 05:00:00 +1100
+date: 2020-08-13 05:00:00 +1100
-modified: 2020-08-05 05:00:00 +1100
+modified: 2020-08-13 05:00:00 +1100
 author: tom
 excerpt: "Having to restart a Spring Boot application again and again to test changes costs a lot of time.
 If it takes long enough, we're not only losing the time of the restart but also have to pay the cost of context switching, because we've started to work on something else in the meantime.
 Spring Boot Dev Tools reduces the time we lose considerably, if configured correctly."
 image:
   auto: 0078-hourglass
 ---

-What are you doing when you've made a change to a Spring Boot app and want to test it? **You probably restart it, and go get a coffee or swipe through your Twitter feed until it's up and running again**.
+What are you doing when you've made a change to a Spring Boot app and want to test it?

+**You probably restart it and go get a coffee or swipe through your Twitter feed until it's up and running again**.

 Then, you log back into the app, navigate to where you were before, and check if your changes work.

 Sound familiar?
 That's pretty much how I developed Spring Boot apps for a long time.
 Until I got fed up with it and gave Spring Boot Dev Tools a try.